 Overall, both Bodrum and Marmaris have some super beaches.
 But if you just want sun and sand with easy access, Marmaris is definitely the better option.
 However if you’re looking for a little more diversity and don’t mind spending some time on the road to find it, Bodrum might be better-suited for you.

 Which Is Best For Activities?

-Below we’ll show you the activities you can do in each, so you can see which one may suit your preferences the most.
+Below we show you the main activities and highlights in each, by doing so you can see which city will likely suit you more!